-Most people have seen a version of the movie depicting Charles Dickens’ Scrooge.
+Most people have seen a version of the movie depicting Charles Dickens’ A Christmas Carol.
 In the story, Scrooge’s long dead partner, Marley, appears dragging many chains behind him representing the weight of his past and makes the statement that Scrooge has forged many more than Marley has.
-I believe this is a good description of how trauma build up during a lifetime feels to a client.
+I believe this is a good description of how trauma builds up during a lifetime feels to a client.

 A simple perceived disapproving look from a stranger may result in them feeling bad about themselves.
 It might even trigger a bout of depression.
 Most people do not even notice that they have connected to one of their trauma chains.
 They just know they feel bad.

 I have described only one possible chain of trauma.
 People have multiple trauma chains and after years of living, these chains start to be drag them down.
 The chains sap their strength – emotionally and physically.
 It takes more of your allotted daily energy to live in the past, carrying the chains around.
 People have less energy available to use in the present.
 It effects your physical health (more on that in an upcoming post).
 One may develop symptoms of mental health diagnoses and feel tired all the time.
 Unless people start to let go of these chains by reprocessing their trauma, they will continue to have less energy to live their lives in the present moment.